brorb/710-wiki/Content/Guides/Infobox Reference.md

 ## Field Reference

 - `infobox.title` — Optional heading shown at the top of the panel.
 Defaults to the page title if omitted.
 - `infobox.image.src` — Optional image.
 Accepts standard URLs, paths in the repository, or Obsidian-style embeds such as `![[710 Media/Images/harrow.png]]`.
+Quartz now quotes these automatically, so you can paste them exactly as Obsidian shows them—no extra quotation marks needed.
 - `infobox.image.alt` — Plain-text alt description for screen readers.
 - `infobox.image.caption` — Small caption rendered under the image.
 - `infobox.items` — List of key facts.
 Each item needs a `label` and `value`.